Documenting the American South Logo

 ZENO PONDER:

 I wasn't just passing time, no sir.
 I was a student all the way through.
 I did study.
 And I majored in soil chemistry.
 Incidentally, they did away with the department.
 I was the last one to graduate from North Carolina State University in soil chemistry.
-My wife graduated from Chapel Hill in Chemistry but I had about 16 more college hours in chemistry than did my wife—even though her degree is in straight chemistry.
+My wife graduated from Chapel Hill in chemistry but I had about sixteen more college hours in chemistry than did my wife—even though her degree is in straight chemistry.

-BILL FINGER:
+WILLIAM FINGER:

 Were you married at the time?